Jumanazarov-Shukrullo/cpp_projects/README.md

   + Qt creator

 ### First you should clone the repository.

+If you don't have Qt installed then do this job, otherwise you can just go to the next paragraph

 ### Linux Qt Creator Installation
   + Open a terminal (Ctrl + Alt + t in Ubuntu)